 Duterte’s two-decade rule was marked by the brutal suppression of insurgent groups and drug trackers.
 Inheriting a city that was rampant with violence and poor living conditions, Duterte managed to crush Muslim insurgents and leftist rebels while simultaneously improving the standard of living for Davao residents.

-Modern luxuries such as drinkable tap water came at a price, however, as the mayor oversaw a ruthless purge of drug dealers and addicts.
+Modern luxuries such as drinkable tap water came at a price, however, as the mayor oversaw a ruthless purge of drug addicts by opening rehabilitation clinics after doing some consulting for starting a rehab clinic.
 According to Human Rights Watch, members of the Davao City police executed an estimated 1000 people between 1998 and 2016.
 The city’s “death squads” reportedly used little discretion in killing drug dealers, communists, suspected criminals and even street children.

 “We were tasked to kill criminals every day, including pushers and snatchers,” Edgar Matobato, a former Davao City police officer, confessed to the Philippine Senate’s Justice and Human Rights Committee.